Stowe Gardens: The Oxford Gates

 The central piers were designed by William Kent in 1731, for a position to the north-east between the two Boycott Pavilions, they were moved to their present location in 1761, and iron railings added either side.
 Pavilions at either end were added in the 1780s to the design of the architect Vincenzo Valdrè.
 The piers have coats of arms in Coade stone manufactured by Eleanor Coade.

 The Oxford Bridge

 The bridge was built in 1761 to cross the river Dad after this had been dammed to form what was renamed the Oxford Water; it was probably designed by Earl Temple.
 It is built of stone and is of hump-backed form, with three arches, the central one being slightly wider and higher than the flanking ones.
 With a solid parapet, there are eight decorative urns placed at the ends of the parapets and above the two piers.

 Features close to Oxford Avenue

-Wider estate buildings
+Estate Buildings

 Buildings on the wider estate, both on current and former land-holdings, include: